 Located adjacent to the Dudley Triangle in Roxbury, Shirley Place is a magnificent historic house on approximately one acre of grounds that serves both the surrounding community and Greater Boston.
 Immediate neighbors include Dudley Street Neighborhood Initiative, YouthBuild Boston and the Ralph Waldo Emerson School.
 The demographics of the community have changed dramatically since Governor Shirley built his country mansion in bucolic Roxbury.
 Today the neighborhood is urban and ethnically diverse, with a large number of residents below the official poverty level.
 Since residents are currently unable to sustain this Landmark property, either through visitations or memberships, we must rely heavily on support from outside the community.

 The House is open to the public for tours Thursday through Sunday, June through September and by appointment on any weekday year-round.
-Special events are presented throughout the year.
+Events are presented throughout the year.
 A group of highly trained historic educators and docents will engage visitors during all tours and events.
 Programs are limited to warmer months as the House is expensive to heat in winter but we do travel to wherever your group meets for presentations and lectures.
 Please see our Pre-Scheduled Program Brochure for all of our programming options.
-Admission is charged to the general public, although entrance is free to SEHA members and Roxbury residents.
-An annual membership drive renews and recruits about 150 members from New England and beyond.
+Admission is charged to the general public, although entrance is free to SEHA members.